rcdosado/Steps/Asm/basic-64-bit.md

  ```

-4. Now, whenever you modify your code just run this batch to compile.
+4. Now, whenever you modify your code just run this batch to compile (assumes source code is named source.asm)